Monthly Report

 Distribution of product features, capabilities, and gimmick types.

-Supported avatars: gimmicks built around Kipfel and Mamehinata
+Supported models: Kipfel and Mamehinata lead

 Top 10 Supported Models